-The "Diagnostic" microscope (Bracegirdle, 2005) designed by Dr. Ross and sold by Baker from 1893 to the turn of the century, had a fine focus in the same location as the Moginie-style microscope, i.e., at the top of the rear support.
+The "Diagnostic" microscope (Bracegirdle, 2005) designed by Dr. Ross and sold by Baker from 1893 to the turn of the century, had a fine focus in the same location as the Moginie-style microscope, i.e., atthe top of the rear support.
 A later Baker folding microscope, also called the "Diagnostic", is illustrated in the 1907 edition of Spitta's book on Microscopy (Spitta, 1907).
 It has a similar tripod base to both the earlier "Diagnostic" and the model pictured below, and has both a coarse and fine focus.

-Below, also from our collections, is the likely successor to that designed by Dr. Ross having a considerably easier to use, in the authors' opinions, side focus but no top fine focus.
+Below, is a successor to that designed by Dr. Ross having a considerably easier to use, in the author's opinion, side focus but no top fine focus.
 This model is somewhat smaller and lighter than its predecessors, fitting when folded into a leather covered 7-1/4 inch (184.15 mm) x 4 inch (101.60mm) x 3 inch (76.20 mm), case.
 It combines elements of Dr. M.C.
-Cooke's Design for a modified Moginie, Dr. Ross's design for a Malaria microscope, and likely Baker's "Histological Microscope" of 1885.
+Cooke's Design for a modified Moginie, Dr.

+Ross's design for a Malaria microscope, and likely Baker's "Histological Microscope" of 1885.
 Like many of the Moginies, it is signed "Baker London" on the cylinder holding the body tube.

-Figure 18.
+Figure 25.
 Bakers Folding Field Microscopes - The successor to Baker's Moginie-Style Microscopes?

-Baker field microscopes provide excellent examples of the evolution of professional tripod field microscopes from their beginnings with Moginie's design in 1867, through their evolution to detect malaria, to later 20th century models.

-Although not in the top tier of British manufacturers (which include among others: Richard Beck, Hugh Powell, Peter Lealand, Andrew Ross, and James Smith), Baker made a fairly large variety of both popular and professional quality instruments at a reasonable price.
-Because of the number of models made, and fortunately for collectors, Baker's microscopes, particularly later models, are not exceptionally rare or expensive and are often available from dealers and in the competitive marketplace.
+Baker field microscopes provide excellent examples of the evolution of professional tripod field microscopes from their beginnings with Moginie's design in 1867 through their evolution to detect malaria, to later 20th century models.
+Although not in the top tier of British manufacturers (which include Hugh Powell, Andrew Ross, and James Smith) Baker made a fairly large variety of both popular and professional quality instruments at a reasonable price.
+Because of the number of models made, and fortunately for collectors, Baker's microscopes, particularly later models, are not exceptionally rare or expensive and are often available from dealers and in the open marketplace.